 A Breast Self-Examination (BSE) is another tool for early detection.
 The BSE must be done with some level of skill and the current consensus is that BSE should be used in combination with other breast cancer screening modalities such as a Clinical Breast Exam (CBE) and mammography.
-A CBE is similar to a BSE but a trained healthcare provider such as your doctor or nurse conducts it.
+A CBE is similar to a BSE, however, it is performed by a trained healthcare provider.

 There is no successful way to prevent breast cancer.
 “Cancer prevention is action taken to lower the chance of getting cancer” according to the NCI.
 There are many factors that we have yet to discover and many risk factors that are out of our control.
 The best advice is to know your risk factors for the disease, stay vigilant about breast cancer detection and consult your doctor if you suspect any changes in your breasts.